daniel5gh/blog/_posts/2015-01-15-python-data-pipeline.markdown

 The following method does that by accepting a list of nodes and a source iterable.
 The source is passed to the first generator in the nodes list.
 The generator returned by the first node is then passed as an argument to the next node and so on until there are no more nodes in the list.
-Finally the generator returned by the last node is returned.
+Finally, the generator returned by the last node is returned.
 Iterating this last generator sets the whole pipeline in motion.